Petro Franko

-Petro Ivanovych Franko (Петро Іванович Франко; 21 June 1890 – 28 June 1941) was a Ukrainian educator, pedagogue, writer, ethnographer, scientist, military leader, and politician.
-Franko was a co-founder of the Plast, a Ukrainian Scouting Organization, and a former member of the Shevchenko Scientific Society.
+Petro Ivanovych Franko (Петро Іванович Франко; 21 June 1890 – 6 July 1941) was a Ukrainian educator, pedagogue, writer, ethnographer, scientist, military leader, and politician.
+Franko was a co-founder of the Plast, a Ukrainian Scouting Organization, and member of the Shevchenko Scientific Society.

+Biography

 Early life and education

-Franko was born to Ukrainian writer Ivan Franko in Nahuievychi of Drohobych powiat (Kingdom of Galicia and Lodomeria) on 21 June 1890.
+Franko was born to Ukrainian writer Ivan Franko and his wife Olha (née Khoruzhynska) in Nahuievychi of Drohobych powiat (Kingdom of Galicia and Lodomeria) on 21 June 1890.

 He graduated from the Lviv Polytechnic Institute.

 He completed training as a pilot in 1916 at the flight school in Railovac, near Sarajevo.

 Career

 Until World War I Franko was a teacher in a Ukrainian gymnasium in Lemberg.
-During that time he published a book, Plast's games (Пластові ігри та забави).
+In 1911-1912 he created scouting groups for boys and girls in his establishment, which became part of the wider Plast movement.
+The name of the organization was proposed by Franko himself, who was inspired by stories about plastuns, a branch of Kuban Cossacks.
+In 1913 he published the book Plast games (Пластові ігри та забави).
+In the same year Franko organized the first congress of Plast educators.

 From 1914 Franko served as a poruchik (Lieutenant) in the Ukrainian Sich Riflemen where commanded a company (sotnia).
-In 1918 he organized an aviation school of the Ukrainian Galician Army Command Center, which was active until 1920.
+In 1918, he organized an aviation school of the Ukrainian Galician Army Command Center, which was active until 1920.

-He later worked as a teacher in Kolomyia (Second Polish Republic).
+Franko later worked as a teacher in Kolomyia, then part of Second Polish Republic.
+Following the crackdown of Polish authorities on Ukrainian scouting, in 1929 he established an underground group of Plast.
+This led to Franko's expulsion from the school in the following year, after which he moved to Lviv.
 From 1931 to 1936 he worked as a chemical engineer in the scientific-research institute in Kharkiv (Soviet Union).
-During that time, he became an author of 36 patented inventions.
-Before World War II, he lectured at the Lwow trade-economic institute, as well as in the city of Jaworow (again in Poland).
+During that time, Franko became an author of 36 patented inventions.
+Before World War II, he lectured at the Lwow trade-economic institute, as well as in the nearby city of Jaworow.
 In 1940, he was elected as a deputy to the Ukrainian Soviet Socialist Republic's Verkhovna Rada.

-With the start of Operation Barbarossa (part of World War II) in June 1941, he was detained by Soviet authorities and transported out of Lviv.
+With the start of Operation Barbarossa (part of World War II) in June 1941, Franko was detained by Soviet authorities and transported out of Lviv.